CartoDB/mobile-sdk/doc/getting_started.md

 If using Xamarin as the mobile platform, follow these implementation procedures for Xamarin (Android) and Xamarin (iOS).

-1. Add library as [nuget CartoMobileSDK.iOS](https://www.nuget.org/packages/CartoMobileSDK.iOS) and/or [nuget CartoMobileSDK.Android](https://www.nuget.org/packages/CartoMobileSDK.Android) from the main repo, and add to your mobile app.
+1. Add library as [nuget CartoMobileSDK.iOS](https://www.nuget.org/packages/CartoMobileSDK.iOS) and/or [nuget CartoMobileSDK.Android](https://www.nuget.org/packages/CartoMobileSDK.Android) from the main repo to your mobile app.

 2. [Register your mobile app](#registering-your-app) to get the API Key